BScafura/BScafura/README.md

 ###

-<p align="left">Hi, my name is Breno Scafura.
+<p align="center">Hi, my name is Breno Scafura.
 I am a Jr. Software developer focused in Web Development.
 Right know I am pursuing to improve my skills in Web3 development, since I believe that blockchain techonologies will change the way we think about IT and make business all around the world.</p>

 ###